rodent

 Keep Your Home Clean

 A clean home is less attractive to rodents.
-Regularly sweeping, vacuuming, wiping down surfaces and reliable Milton rodent control services can help eliminate food crumbs and residues that attract pests.
+Regularly sweeping, vacuuming, and wiping down surfaces, along with reliable pest control services in Milton, MA, can help eliminate food crumbs and residue that attract pests.
 Properly storing food in sealed containers also reduces the risk of infestation.

 Seal Entry Points